 My therapy practice is based in St. Leonards-on-Sea where I offer a confidential, supportive space, helping you to create the life you want.
 I offer clients weekday appointments on Mondays, Wednesdays and Fridays from 9am until 5pm.
 (Last appointment 4pm) On street, there is free parking and the nearest bus stop, Harley Shute Road, is approximately 5-10 minutes walk away.

-I hold an enhanced (highest level) Criminal Records Bureau (CRB) check.
+I hold an enhanced (highest level) Disclosure and Barring Service (DBS) check.

 Thank you for reading my Counselling Directory profile.

 I am happy to provide prospective therapy clients with a selection of Client Testimonials:

 - “Just talking about it has helped in many ways.”

 - “I usually struggle to speak to anyone but I found I could talk to you, thank you.”